Download the document here.

 See an example.

-19. Can I consult my exam papers?
+19. Can you review your exam papers?

-23. And the DEUG?
+23. What about the DEUG?